 Krita now accepts the following RAW formats: bay, bmq, cr2, cs1, dc2, dcr, dng, erf, fff, hdr, mdc, mos, mrw, nef, orf, pxn, raf, raw, rdc, sr2, srf, x3f, 3fr, cine, ia, kc2, mef, nrw, qtk, sti, rwl, srw.
 Thanks to L.E.
 Segovia for the patch!

-The Color Adjustment (curves) filter now has support for Hue and Saturation curves on top of the existing channel, alpha and lightness curves.
+The Color Adjustment (curves) filter also now has support for Hue and Saturation curves on top of the existing channel, alpha and lightness curves.